WELCOME TO OUR 53rd SOLAR ECLIPSE* EXPEDITION FEATURING

 5. OTHER CHANGES: There will be a change fee of $75.00 per person charged for any change in travel arrangements made after ticketing and at least 30 days prior to departure in addition to charges incurred by our suppliers.
 No changes will be allowed within 30 days of the departure date.

 6. INSURANCE: It is required that you purchase insurance through Future Travel.
 We strongly recommend that you purchase insurance in case of trip cancellation and medical problems, as well as medical evacuation insurance to cover the cost of a private jet to return home.
 We will send you insurance information if you check the box on our reservation form.
 However, any questions about what travel insurance does or does not cover should be addressed directly to the travel insurance company.
 If you decline insurance coverage, you will personally assume full responsibility for any financial loss associated with your travel arrangements, and you could lose your travel investment and/or have to pay more money to correct the situation.
 For example, you will suffer a loss if: (i) your flight has been cancelled and your hotel and Tours are nonrefundable; (ii) you need to cancel your trip due to illness; (iii) a hurricane, volcano or earthquake occurs while traveling and you are stranded; (iv) your cruise line, airline, or Tour operator files for bankruptcy, unless you have paid by credit card; (v) a terrorist incident occurs at the destination you planned on visiting; (vi) you have a medical emergency in a foreign country and need medical attention or evacuation; (vii) your bags are lost and your medication is in them, and you need to have an emergency prescription filled; or (viii) your passport and wallet are stolen, and you need emergency cash and a replacement passport.
 We offer Travel Guard Travel Insurance to U.S and Canadian residents and will provide costs associated with insuring your trip, both at time of deposit and final payment.
-If you live in another country, you will have to purchase your own insurance in your home country.
+If you live in another country, you will have to purchase your own insurance in your home country and will have to be approved by Future Travel Inc.

 7. Eclipse Tour PRICE INCREASES: In the event that the cost of any aspect of the Eclipse Tour should incur an unexpected cost increase, Future Travel is obliged to pass on these increases.
 While rare, they can occur and are beyond the control of Future Travel.
 When such increase is known, Future Travel will alert all participants and provide the amount and reason for the increase.
 It will be required that all Tour members provide payment by the date due per communication from Future Travel.
 Prices are also subject to increase for currency fluctuations and the cost of supplier services.